Are you sure you want to delete this project? This action cannot be reversed.

 30 June 2018

-Chennai Galaxy, Tamil Nadu, India (Rotary Club)Geleen, Netherlands (Rotary Club)Mönchengladbach-Niers, Germany (Rotary Club)Maaseik, Limb., Belgium (Rotary Club)
+Chennai Galaxy, India (Rotary Club)Geleen, Netherlands (Rotary Club)Mönchengladbach-Niers, Germany (Rotary Club)Maaseik, Limb., Belgium (Rotary Club)

 Economic empowermentMicro enterpriseIncome Generating ActivityMicro FinanceSelf revolving fundChennai, Tamil Naduslum dwellersIGASelf Help Groups

 Community assessment: How the project team learned about the community’s needs

 Project impact: How the project will help the community after the project ends

 Sustainability: How the benefits of the project will continue afterward